 Move Developer Tab On The Ribbon

-The moment we view Developer tab in excel using the steps discussed earlier, it will default appear as the last tab in the ribbon.
+The moment we view the Developer tab in Excel using the steps discussed earlier, it will default appear as the last tab in the ribbon.

 However, we can still reposition the Developer tab to wherever we want on the ribbon.
 Right-click on the Developer tab and choose to Customize the Ribbon… option.

 Then, the Excel Options window pops up.
 Choose the Developer tab and click on the up or down arrows to reposition the Developer tab.